1231301695/TT4L_G6_Requirements_Project/SRS.md

 ![][image44]
 Figure 4.1..3.1- Interview with Dr Kairulanuar , FCI Lecturer Of Multimedia University Cyberjaya

 The Lecturer provides valuable feedback throughout the interview on the importance of data visibility, automation, and customization in supporting lecturers' teaching workflows.
-Their feedback will guide the enhancement of the academic modules and ensure the University Communication and Service Portal aligns with teaching needs across faculties.
+Their feedback will guide the enhancement of the academic modules and ensure the EduAxis aligns with teaching needs across faculties.

 ###